-The pre-application for an Idea Development Award consists of a Letter of Intent (LOI) Narrative and the other components discussed below.
+The pre-application for a Synergistic Idea Development Award consists of a Letter of Intent (LOI) Narrative and the other components discussed below.
 This subsection provides a summary of the pre-application submission requirements.

-All pre-application components for the PCRP Idea Development Award mechanism, including the LOI Narrative, must be submitted electronically through the CDMRP eReceipt system by the 5:00 p.m.
-Eastern time, April 26, 2007 deadline.
+All pre-application components for the PCRP Synergistic Idea Development Award mechanism, including the LOI Narrative, must be submitted electronically through the CDMRP eReceipt system by the 5:00 p.m.
+Eastern time, May 22, 2007 deadline.
 Material submitted after the pre-application submission deadline, unless specifically requested by the Government, will not be forwarded for processing.
 Failure to meet this deadline shall result in pre-application rejection and subsequent proposal rejection.

-1. Proposal Information: PIs must enter the Proposal Information as described in the CDMRP eReceipt system before uploading the LOI Narrative.
+1. Proposal Information: The Initiating PI must enter the Proposal Information as described in the CDMRP eReceipt system before uploading the LOI Narrative.

-2. Proposal Contacts: Enter contact information for the PI.
+2. Proposal Contacts: Enter contact information for the Initiating PI.
+The contact information for the Partnering PI(s) must be entered under the Collaborators and Conflicts of Interest tab.

-3. Collaborators and Conflicts of Interest (COI): To avoid COI during the screening and review processes, list the names of all scientific participants in the proposed research project including collaborators, consultants, and subawardees.
+3. Collaborators and Conflicts of Interest (COI): To avoid COI during the screening and review processes, list the names of all scientific participants in the proposed research project including collaborators, consultants, and subawardees for each PI.
+The Initiating PI must enter the name, email, and title of the Partnering PI(s), and choose "Partnering PI" from the drop-down list to indicate his or her role in the project.
 Add all individuals outside of the proposal who may have a conflict of interest in the review of this proposal and choose "COI" from the drop-down list to indicate a conflict of interest.
-Inclusion of FY07 PCRP Integration Panel (IP) members in any capacity in the proposal, budget, or any supporting document is considered a conflict of interest and will result in administrative withdrawal of the proposal.
+Inclusion of FY07 PCRP Integration Panel (IP) members in any capacity in the proposal, budgets, or any supporting document is considered a conflict of interest and will result in administrative withdrawal of the proposal.
 A list of the FY07 PCRP IP members may be found at http://cdmrp.army.mil/pcrp/panel07